 Choosing your first piano is one of the daunting and confusing tasks before starting beginner piano lessons.
 Try to answer some questions below so that you have a bright idea of a right piano!

 An acoustic piano can beat the others due to its perfect sound.
 However, if your house is small, you should consider again because it’s too big and even comes with an expensive cost.

 A beginner piano seems to be suitable for newbies because it’s quite cheap and offers the great sound while playing.
 Of course, it saves space as well.
-In case you decide to choose the beginner piano, you can buy an upright piano or consult the best digital piano for under 500 here to get more options.
+In case you decide to choose the beginner piano, you can buy an upright piano or consult the best quality digital piano for under 500 here to get more options.

 The basic concept for kids or for adults is to learn the musical alphabet.
 With seven notes including A, B, C, D, E, F, and G, all come in order from left to right and on the white keys on the keyboard.
 And after the G keys, the musical alphabet restarts at A.